ryansobol/frozen/README.md

 ##### `collection.change(index, attributes)`

-Returns a new collection by merging the given attributes into the collection's model at the given index.
-Because collection models are immutable, the original collection is unchanged.
+Returns a new collection by merging the given attributes into the collection's entity at the given index.
+Because collection entities are immutable, the original collection is unchanged.

 ### Collection.prototype.remove

 ##### `collection.remove(index)`

-Returns a new collection without the model at the given index.
-Because collection models are immutable, the original collection is unchanged.
+Returns a new collection without the entity at the given index.
+Because collection entities are immutable, the original collection is unchanged.

 ### Collection.prototype.validate

 ##### `collection.validate()`

-Returns a new collection with forced validations for all models.
-Because collection models are immutable, the original collection is unchanged.
+Returns a new collection with forced validations for all entities.
+Because collection entities are immutable, the original collection is unchanged.

 ### Collection.prototype.isValid

 ##### `collection.isValid()`

-Returns `true` or `false` depending on whether all models are valid.
+Returns `true` or `false` depending on whether all entities are valid.

 ### Collection.prototype.map

 ##### `collection.map(callback, thisArg)`

-Returns a new Array of values by mapping each model in the collection through a transformation callback function.
+Returns a new Array of values by mapping each entity in the collection through a transformation callback function.
 The callback accepts the following arguments:

-* `model` - The current model being processed.
+* `entity` - The current entity being processed.
 (Optional)
-* `index` - The index of the current model positioned by insertion order.
+* `index` - The index of the current entity positioned by insertion order.
 (Optional)
-* `models` - The array of models in the collection.
+* `entities` - The array of entities in the collection.
 (Optional)

 Optionally, the callback may be given a thisArg to use as `this` when executing.